The Unique Benefits of Small-Group Travel

 Insider access.
 Expert guides.
 Compatible travel companions.
 These attributes and more make small-group travel so special and memorable.
-Among small-tour operators, Austin Adventures, Country Walkers, VBT, and CW Safaris all stand out for their personalized service and curated adventure trips that offer experiences of a lifetime.
+Reputable small-tour operators stand out for their personalized service and curated adventure trips that offer experiences of a lifetime.

 Here are the benefits of traveling with a small-group tour outfitter.
 Happy trails!

 Start with planning your trip.
 Travelers typically visit a whopping 38 websites before booking a vacation.
 And when it’s a complicated multi-day tour in a foreign destination, it can take hours of research, decision-making, and booking.
 A tour company takes care of all of that by developing an itinerary carefully crafted by knowledgeable experts, which includes all the transportation, accommodations, meals, and activities.

 You’ll also save time on the ground with a small group — which typically doesn’t exceed 12 guests — vs. a large one.
 With fewer people, there’s less time waiting around, checking into your hotel, and boarding buses — leaving more time to enjoy the destination.
 And you’ll also benefit from the flexibility that only a small group allows.
 Want to linger in that cute café for the afternoon?
 Or peel off for an early morning photo shoot on your own?
 That’s easier to accommodate with fewer people.